Bicycling

 Trainspotting

 Tracing corridors once traversed by the Western Maryland Railway and the Pittsburgh and Lake Erie Railroad, the Great Allegheny Passage offers railfans glimpses into history and great views of current rolling stock.
 Stand along sweeping Helmstetter’s Curve and hearken back to a day when the engineer and conductor could wave to each other from across a semicircular mountain pass.
 Spy restored cabooses, and check out the amazing model train sets, in Meyersdale and Connellsville.
 Photograph a retired passenger car at the West Newton Visitor Center, and look for a series of concrete whistle posts nearby.
 Race the Western Maryland Scenic Railroad as it climbs up to Frostburg.
 From the Pinkerton Low and High Bridges, see freight trains rumble by next to the Casselman River.
 Hear the clank of coal hoppers as they pass through McKeesport.
 From the Whitaker Flyover, watch a mile-long train of tanker cars slow-roll underneath your feet.
-And for the ultimate trip on the GAP, take your bike one-way on Amtrak’s Capitol Limited, which stops in Pittsburgh, Connellsville, and Cumberland, and embark on a leisurely ride back.
+And for the ultimate trip on the GAP, take your bike one-way on Amtrak’s Floridian, which stops in Pittsburgh, Connellsville, and Cumberland, and embark on a leisurely ride back.

 Rock Climbing